-Maximum Efficiency Gas Furnaces – Saving Green for You and the Environment Energy efficiency never felt so good.
+Maximum Efficiency Gas Furnaces Saving Green for You and the Environment Energy efficiency never felt so good.
 Literally.
 These gas furnaces will keep your space warm and cozy, and they’ll do so with outstanding energy efficiency.
 In fact, these products boast maximum efficiency for all gas furnaces we have.
 Learn more about each of these furnaces below.
 When you’ve narrowed down your options, give McKinley Heating Service Experts Heating & Air Conditioning in Edmonton a call at 780-800-7092.
 We’ll give you a free quote and answer all your furnace-related questions.
 SLP98V If there was only one word to describe the SLP98V, we’d probably pick “amazing.”
 That’s pretty convincing alone, but it doesn’t do justice to the benefits and features of this mighty gas furnace.
 For starters, this is one of the most energy-efficient furnaces you can buy.1 With an AFUE rating of up to 98.2% and a Most Efficient designation by ENERGY STAR®, this system can save you more than $800 a year.2 That’s some serious ROI.
 However, it’s not the only outstanding feature on this gas furnace.
 The SLP98V is full of features, including: Variable-capacity system – this means it automatically adjusts as necessary to run at maximum efficiency.
 We realize we just covered efficiency but this was too good to not share.
 SilentComfort™ technology and variable speed blower – decreases sound levels Duralok Plus™ Heat Exchanger – ensures high reliability and efficiency Self-calibrating variable speed inducer – for cleaner combustion SureLight Control Board – controls all furnace operations and is iComfort™ compatible All around, this unit has almost endless features to stay reliable and energy efficient.
 Call 780-800-7092 or schedule a free appointment online to learn more about gas furnaces in Edmonton.
 SL280V Across North America, and in Edmonton, you can’t find a quieter gas furnace than this one.
 The SL280V features a variable speed motor and special sound-absorbing materials to make it 4.5 times quieter than your typical gas furnaces.
 In fact, it’s the quietest in its class3 and allows you to feel the heat – not hear it.
 We suppose we can make that sacrifice...
 Find more features of the SL280V, like its: Two-stage gas valve – adjusts the amount of gas used for more accurate temperature control SureLight® Ignitor – to ensure a long life and reliable operation Sealed Blower Compartment – decreases heat loss and increases efficiency High efficiency variable speed motor – which may help decrease your energy bills EL296E The EL296E gas furnace racks up the numbers – in a good way.
-We’ve selected three that make the biggest impact.
+And we want you to know about a few that really stand out.
 First, the EL296E reached AFUE rating of up to 96%, which is not only greater average, but it could save hundreds on your yearly energy expenses.
 Second, the EL296E’s Power Saver™ Constant Torque motor is up to 33% more efficient than standard single-stage motors and up to 200% more efficient when it’s in constant fan mode.
 Other features include: ENERGY STAR® designation Higher SEER ratings in cooling mode – keeps energy waste low Two-stage gas valve – varies heating output for increased efficiency Sound-absorbing insulation – for quiet operation SureLight® igniter and control board – ensures long product life and high reliability Let McKinley Heating Service Experts help with all your Edmonton area gas furnace needs.
 Schedule your free appointment today.
 1 Based on sound pressure levels during steady-state, high-fire and low-fire operation of Lennox SLP98UH070XV36B and leading competitive units as of July 2013 at mid-point temperature rise and minimum external static pressure when set up per Section 4.4.4 of AHRI 260-2012.
 Efficiency ratings established per test standard: ANSI/ASHRAE 103-2007.
 2 Savings amounts depict potential energy savings you can expect from Lennox® furnaces, versus a 65% AFUE model.
 Your actual savings may vary depending on the weather patterns in your local area, local fuel rates and you individual lifestyle.
 3 Based on sound pressure levels during steady-state, high-fire operation of Lennox SL280UH070V36A and leading competitive units at mid-point temperature rise and minimum external static pressure when set up per Section 4.4.4 of AHRI 260-2012.